brittanyrw/emojipages/README.md

 }
 ```

 Select your genres [from this list of genres](https://github.com/brittanyrw/emojipages/blob/master/genres.md).
 If you want to use a genre that is not on this list, in your pull request please add the genre to the `genres.md` file.

+If you need ideas for what genres to select, you can check the Wikipedia page for the book as well as the [Goodreads](https://www.goodreads.com/) page for the book to help you out.

 ### Year 📆